Causes of hand, foot and mouth disease in children

 - Baby's diapers and clothes should be washed clean and soaked in disinfectant solution.

 - Closely monitor the child's condition and symptoms.
-If the child has the following signs: rapid pulse, limb tremors, unsteady gait (if the child can walk), startles >2 times/30 minutes, the child should be taken to the emergency room immediately for timely treatment.
+If the child has the following signs: rapid pulse, tremors in the limbs, unsteady gait (if the child can walk), startles >2 times/30 minutes, the child should be taken to the emergency room immediately for timely treatment.

 Above are the consequences of hand, foot and mouth disease in children, treatment methods and notes when caring for patients to help hand, foot and mouth disease recover quickly.
 Hopefully the above content will help you treat hand, foot and mouth disease in children most effectively!